lsc-project/documentation/source/csvtoldap.rst

 .. note::

-    Another way to synchronize from CSV to LDAP is to use :doc:`Executable plugin <executable>` and :doc:`Perl wrappers for CSV <executable_perlwrappercsv>`.
+    Another way to synchronize from CSV to LDAP is to use `Executable plugin <https://github.com/lsc-project/lsc-executable-plugin>`__ and `Perl wrappers for CSV <https://github.com/lsc-project/lsc-executable-plugin/blob/master/doc/perl-csv.md>`__.

 Step 1: Populate the HSQLDB database from CSV
 =============================================